|

 Occupants whose families can pay for reinterment are transferred to

-small metal boxes for permanent storage in smaller quarters.
+small metal boxes for permanent storage in mausoleum niches.
 The less well-heeled get

 tossed into a nearby boneyard.